tetris245/ULTRAbc/README.md

 * Changes in the lock command:
   - Removed the portal link lock (was broken since it's mandatory to manage it with the special tablet)
   - Made the metal lock as default lock when you don't specify the lock type or enter a wrong value
+* Made the metal lock as default lock in the unlock command if you enter a wrong value
+* Optimised the general working of the lock and unlock commands by using a constant that contains all lock types